Jay7806/js-fe-project/README.md

+# NC-News Website (Front-End)

-Information about my app:
+Information about my Project:

-This is my project called 'News Bytes' which is a webpage that displays various articles and information about the article.
-You can navigate accross different pages starting at the homepage, you can click the quick link buttons on the homepage which will take you to a page with a variety of articles sorted by the category you choose, or you can click the articles tab which will give you a list of all articles.
+"This is my project called 'News Bytes,' a webpage that displays various articles and provides information about each article.
+Users can navigate between different pages, starting at the homepage.
+You can click on the quick links on the homepage to access pages with articles sorted by the chosen category or click the 'Articles' tab to see a list of all articles.

-Use the User tab on the right of the Navbar to choose a user to sign in as.
-You can then navigate to the articles page and choose an article to view.
-Here you can read the article, see how many votes it has
+Use the 'User' tab on the right of the Navbar to select a user for signing in.
+Once signed in, you can visit the articles page and select an article to read.
+Here, you can read the article, leave comments, view who wrote each comment and when it was posted, and even delete a comment if needed.
+Additionally, you can vote on articles and see their current vote count."

+List of technologies used for this project:

+- **JavaScript**
+- **React** A JavaScript library used for building user interfaces.
+- **Axios** A popular library for making HTTP requests.
+- **Vite** A build tool and development server for modern web projects.

+To run this Project:

+1. Open your terminal and navigate to the project's directory.
+2. In the terminal run 'npm i' to install the required packages.
+3. In the terminal run 'npm run dev'
+4. Open the localhost link to view the project in the browser.

 # React + Vite